Board of Directors:

 President: TOM DONALDSON – 2020-2022

 Tom Donaldson is a Nevada native, an alumnus of the University of Nevada, Reno, and a partner in the Dyer Lawrence law firm in Carson City.
-Tom and his dog Bella regularly enjoy the Silver Saddle Ranch and many other outdoor activities that Northern Nevada has to offer.
+Tom, his wife, Kelley, and their dog, Bella, regularly enjoy the Silver Saddle Ranch and many other outdoor activities that Northern Nevada has to offer.
 Tom joined the FOSSR Board in 2018.

 Vice-President: MIKE DREWS – 2020-2022